 In the early 20th century, a renowned writer named Upton Sinclair published a book in which he shed light on the unhygienic working conditions of a meatpacking house in Chicago.
 This publication caused a ripple in the food industry leading the federal government to develop a new view of meat inspection which eventually followed with the passing of new legislation.

 Over the next few years, various safety and quality initiatives were passed by Congress such as the Federal Meat Inspection Act, the Humane Methods of Slaughter Act, the Poultry Products Inspection Act, and the Egg Products Inspection Act.

 Much later in January 1997, the inspection procedures advanced from the sight, smell, and touch method to a more scientific approach.
 This was when Hazard Analysis and Critical Control Points (HACCP) was applied.

-As technology and science continued to progress, so with it came improvements to food inspection methods and procedures.
+As technology and science continued to progress, so with it came improvements to food inspection methods and procedures for protecting the public health.
 For example, new strategies were introduced like the testing of ready-to-eat meat and poultry products for bacteria (Listeria monocytogenes).

 This lead to the implementation of stricter safety and quality policies to check bacterial infections (Salmonella) and the setting of new performance standards to battle any infectious organisms like Campylobacter in poultry products.